 "Another all-time favorite from Les Puces was the purchase of an antique oil painting that ended up at a client's home in Dana Point.
 The painting depicted the sea during a storm, and there was a beautiful moodiness and a certain way that the light was captured that moved me, and it still does when I see it."

-"When I have to fly back east, I try to plan my trips around the monthly market at Scott's Flea.
+"When I have to fly back east, I try to plan my trips around the monthly market at Scott's Antique Market.
 I have bought a lot at Scott's over the years.
-One find that stands out is a pair of tables.
+One of my finds that stands out is a pair of tables.
 The bases were made from antique architectural salvage, and the tops were newly made out of chiseled fossil stone and metal.
 I used this table at a project that was featured in House Beautiful two years ago.
 When I go back and look at the photos of the room, I always fall in love with the tables again."

 Tom Stringer, Founder Tom Stringer Design Partners

-"If you find yourself in Venice, Italy, the antiques market in Campo San Maurizio is a must-stop.
+Tom Stringer advises, "If you find yourself in Venice, Italy, the antique market in Campo San Maurizio is a must-stop.
 This renowned market (founded in 1970) only happens four to five weekends a year, so plan your trip accordingly.
 It is a treasure trove of antiques and small accessories.
-I picked up cool photos from local artists as well as antique oils.
-It is a great place to pick up vintage Buccellati silver, too."
+I picked up cool photos from local artists as well as antique oils."

 "On my recent trip to Jakarta, I ventured to the famous flea market on Jalan Surabaya Street.
 Since the 1970s, this open-air flea market has been spanning the long road with tiny 10' x 15' stalls jammed with antiques, art, sculptures, and light fixtures.
 Wandering from stall to stall, you will see antiques from all over the world but mostly from various provinces of Indonesia.
 I cobbled together a wonderful collection of antique batik fabrics, as well as very interesting shadow puppets."